Larry Savage (gridiron football): Early life

 Savage attended Howland High School, where he was a starter at defensive end.

 He accepted a football scholarship from Michigan State University.
 As a freshman, he suffered a knee injury and was lost for the season.
 As a sophomore, he was a backup at inside linebacker.

 As a junior, he was named a starter at outside linebacker and helped the team achieve a Big Ten co-championship.
 He finished his college career with 12 sacks (fourth in school history), 3 interceptions and 4 fumble recoveries.

 Professional career

-Dallas Cowboys

 Savage was selected by the Dallas Cowboys in the eighth round (216th overall) of the 1980 NFL draft.
 He was waived on August 25.

-Cleveland Browns

 In 1981, he was signed as a free agent by the Cleveland Browns.
 He was released on August 18.

-Toronto Argonauts (CFL)

 In August 1981, he was signed as a free agent by the Toronto Argonauts of the Canadian Football League.
 He was released on September 11.